JamesParrott/sDNA_GH/README.md

 ##### Local meta options.
 By default all sDNA_GH components share (and may change) the same global dictionary of options (module options, tool options, and *meta* options, together in *opts*) in the `main.py` module.
 If only one of each tool is needed (and there is only one version of sDNA), that will suffice for most users.

 For advanced users, each component with a given NickName in name_map also has its own set of tool options (one for each version of sDNA).
 However, for one support component to have a different set of options to another, one of them must no longer update the global options dictionary - it must desynchronise from them.
 This syncing and desyncing is controlled by each component's individual *local meta options*, (in `local_metas`) `sync_to_module_opts`, `read_from_shared_global_opts`.
 By default these booleans are both equal to True.
-More than one *primary meta* is then possible - just create a new project specific options file (`config.toml`) for each, and specify its name on the `config` input of the desired components.
+More than one project specific options file (`config.toml`) can then be supported on the same canvas.
+Just create the files, and specify the name of the one you wish to be used on the `config` input of the desired components (or connect their `opts` to one with this `config`).
 Just like other options, *local metas* can be set in Input Params, read from Output Params, shared between components via Grasshopper connections in the same way as opts, can be set by project config files(`config.toml`) and set in the installation-wide config file (e.g. `%appdata%\Grasshopper\UserObjects\sDNA_GH\config.toml`).
 But unlike *meta options*, *local metas* are not updated automatically by syncing to the main module options (as this would defeat their entire purpose).

 #### Tools.
 ##### Support tools
-###### Load_Config (load_config)
+###### Config (config)
-Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and any specified options the user wishes to add in.
-It does not require `go` to be set to true as the options override occurs in a wrapper before any of the the actual tools below run.
+Loads an sDNA_GH project configuration file (`.toml` or `.ini`, e.g. `config.toml`) along with the sDNA_GH Python package and overrides any other specific options the user wishes to set, even if `go` is not set to true.
+Setting `go` to true saves these options to the `.toml` options file if there is one named in `save_to`.
+If nothing is connected to `save_to`, then if an installation wide user options file does not already exist one is created, with the current options are saved to it (subsequently to overwrite it, its file path must be specified in `save_to`).

 ###### Read_Geom (get_Geom)
 Read in references to Rhino geometry (polylines) to provide them in the required form for subsequent sDNA_GH tools.
 Can be merged and override with other supplied geometry and data.
 The UUIDs of the Rhino objects are converted to strings to preserve the references to them.
 Set the option `selected` to true, to only read selected Rhino objects (of the specified type - polylines.
 Similarly, specify `layer` = your_layer_name to only read Rhino objects from the layer named your_layer_name.